jingcaiguo/jingcaiguo.github.io/_pages/about.md

 # 🌏 Team

 🎉🎉 We have some fully funded openings for **PhD Student**, **Postdoctoral Researcher**, and **Research Assistant** to work and have fun together on multiple research projects.
 Drop me an email (jc-jingcai.guo@polyu.edu.hk) with your complete CV if you are interested.
 Candidates with strong programming and mathematics backgrounds are preferred. **Visiting Students/Researchers** (onsite/remote) are also welcome!

+Before sending your CV, please fill out this <a href="https://forms.office.com/Pages/ResponsePage.aspx?id=YPc3j4exgUm4L-Xcb1vPROvtilTlLvdMpqNkPjGKU9RUQ0pYWUZRSjQ0QUhPNzVMVDlXMVpaUDNTMy4u">**Application Form**</a> to facilitate the review process.
 Normally, your CV will be reviewed within one week, and you will be invited to a preliminary discussion/interview if needed.

-Before sending your CV, please fill out this <a href="https://forms.office.com/Pages/ResponsePage.aspx?id=YPc3j4exgUm4L-Xcb1vPROvtilTlLvdMpqNkPjGKU9RUQ0pYWUZRSjQ0QUhPNzVMVDlXMVpaUDNTMy4u">**Application Form**</a>.

 **I am fortunate to supervise and work together with these gifted students/staffs:**